-At 1st Rank Bards gain the adventure ability 'Bardic Knowledge'.
+Also at 1st Rank, a Bard gains the ability 'Bardic Knowledge'.
 This can be used to gain minor insight into the history or nature of a person, place or object.
 An Elder will determine the exact effectiveness of this ability.